 1. Open the fuel shut-off valve.
 Turn counter clockwise until the valve stops.
 See Figure 7.

-(CTE300 & T525) On the engine there is a ON/OFF switch located on the front panel of the engine.
-Place this switch to the "ON" position.
+- (if equipped) On the engine there is a ON/OFF switch located on the front panel of the engine.
+Place this switch to the "ON" position. - 3.
+Move the choke control located on the engine to "CHOKE" position.